Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects likely affecting this region.
+AreaSearch identified 11 projects likely affecting the region.
 Notable ones are Brighton Estate Master Planned Community, Claytons Mindarie Beachfront, Butler District Planning Scheme Amendment No. 212, and Quinns Rocks - Gumblossom Community Centre - Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.